First Call Snowfall Forecast for Monday – Tuesday’s Snow in Parts of PA

 Lake effect snow showers will persist into Tuesday morning before slowly wrapping up Tuesday afternoon.
 Intermittent snow showers are possible in Western and Northern PA during that time.
 Brief slippery travel is possible in heavy snow bands.

-FIRST CALL SNOWFALL FORECAST FOR MON – TUE FIRST SNOW
+FIRST CALL SNOWFALL FORECAST FOR MON-TUE

 Area A: Snowfall accumulation of 5 – 8″ expected.
 Road conditions will be deteriorated during and shortly after times of heavy snow.